U.S. Visas

 Issuing Authority Personnel Title: There is no issuing authority personnel title.

-Registration Criteria: Normal registration of birth made within 60 days of the birth of a child in Malaysia.
+Registration Criteria: Normal registration of birth is made within 60 days of birth.

 Alternate Documents: Extract of birth certificate or Certificate of Registration of Birth

-Comments: For more information, visit The National Registration Department.
+Comments: For more information, please visit The National Registration Department.

 Death Certificates